-If you want a top of the line helmet that is also fun, go with the Lazer Nut’z.
-The helmet can be upgraded with several different shells—pick from a fireman, astronaut, or pretty princess.
-It also has a pinch-free magnetic buckle.
+If you want a top of the line helmet that is also fun, go with the Lazer Gekko.
+The helmet is offered with several different, fun designs—pick from a fish, dinosaurs, or other choices.
+It also has a pinch-free magnetic buckle and breakaway visor.

 *Troy Lee Designs A1 MIPS

 Do you have a little shredder?
-Protect your daredevil at the pump track with this top of the line mountain bike helmet from Troy Lee Designs.
+Protect your daredevil at the pump track with the Troy Lee Designs A1.
+It’s a top of the line mountain bike helmet.
 Because you’re never too young to have the best….